python/mypy/docs/source/cheat_sheet_py3.rst

    # For tuples, we specify the types of all the elements
    x: Tuple[int, str, float] = (3, "yes", 7.5)

-   # For textual data, use Text if you care about Python 2 compatibility
-   # ("Text" means "unicode" in Python 2 and "str" in Python 3)
-   x: List[Text] = ["string", u"unicode"]

    # Use Optional[] for values that could be None
    x: Optional[str] = some_function()